Adjudica.AI — Glass Box Solutions, Inc.

 - Use AI as a starting point, not a final answer

-- Verify all citations and factual claims
+- Verify all citations and factual claims before relying on them

 - Apply your professional judgment to AI outputs

-- Upload complete, relevant documents for best results
+- Upload complete, relevant documents for best results — partial claim files produce partial analysis

 Don't:

-- Assume AI has considered all relevant factors
+- Assume AI has considered all relevant factors in a disputed PD case

 - Use AI outputs verbatim without review